-Obligors and, as appropriate, guarantors in countries classified in Country Risk Categories 1-7 shall be classified into one of the buyer risk categories that have been established in relation to the country of the obligor/guarantor8.
-The matrix of buyer risk categories into which obligors and guarantors shall be classified is provided in Annex VI.
+Obligors and, as appropriate, guarantors in countries classified in Country Risk Categories 1-7 shall be classified into one of the buyer risk categories that have been established in relation to the country of the obligor/guarantor 13.
+The matrix of buyer risk categories into which obligors and guarantors shall be classified is provided in Annex IX.
 Qualitative descriptions of the buyer risk categories are provided in Annex XII.

-- a) Buyer-risk classifications shall be based on the senior unsecured credit rating of the obligor/guarantor as determined by the Participant. - b) Notwithstanding paragraph 27 a) above, transactions supported according to the terms and conditions of Annex X to the Arrangement (Project Finance) and transactions having a credit value of five million SDRs or less may be classified on a transaction basis, i.e. after the application of any buyer risk credit enhancements, however, such transactions, regardless of how they are classified, are not eligible for any discounts for the application of buyer risk credit enhancements. - c) Sovereign obligors and guarantors are classified in buyer risk category SOV/CC0. - d) On an exceptional basis, non-sovereign obligors and guarantors may be classified in the "Better than Sovereign" (SOV+) buyer risk category9 if: - the obligor/guarantor has a foreign currency rating from an accredited credit rating agency (CRA)10 that is better than the foreign currency rating (from the same CRA) of their respective sovereign, or - the obligor/guarantor's is located in a country in which sovereign risk has been identified as being significantly higher than country risk. - e) The Participants shall give prior notification according to Article 48 a) for transactions: - with a non-sovereign obligor/guarantor where the premium charged is below that set by Buyer Risk Category CC1, i.e. CC0 or SOV+;
+- a) Buyer-risk classifications shall be based on the senior unsecured credit rating of the obligor/guarantor as determined by the Participant. - b) Notwithstanding paragraph a) above, transactions supported according to the terms and conditions of Annex VII and transactions having a credit value of SDR 5 million or less may be classified on a transaction basis, i.e. after the application of any buyer risk credit enhancements; however, such transactions, regardless of how they are classified, are not eligible for any discounts for the application of buyer risk credit enhancements. - c) Sovereign obligors and guarantors are classified in buyer risk category SOV/CC0. - d) On an exceptional basis, non-sovereign obligors and guarantors may be classified in the "Better than Sovereign" (SOV+) buyer risk category if: - the obligor/guarantor has a foreign currency rating from an Accredited CRA that is better than the foreign currency rating (from the same CRA) of their respective sovereign, or - the obligor/guarantor's is located in a country in which sovereign risk has been identified as being significantly higher than country risk. - e) The Participants shall give prior notification according to Article 48 for transactions:

-8 Rules related to the classification of buyers should be understood to stipulate the most favourable classification that can be applied, e.g. a sovereign buyer may be classified in a less favourable buyer risk classification.
+Rules related to the classification of buyers should be understood to stipulate the most favourable classification that can be applied, e.g. a sovereign buyer may be classified in a less favourable buyer risk classification.

-9 The MPRs associated with the Better than Sovereign (SOV+) buyer risk category are 10% lower than the MPRs associated with the Sovereign (CC0) buyer risk category.
+The MPRs associated with the Better than Sovereign (SOV+) buyer risk category are 10% lower than the MPRs associated with the Sovereign (CC0) buyer risk category.